From Found to Cited: An Analysis of ChatGPT Ranking Factors (400K Pages Studied)

 Frequently Asked Questions

-Content-Answer Fit is the most important factor, accounting for 55% of relevance in our model.
+Content-Answer Fit is the most important ChatGPT ranking factor, accounting for 55% of relevance in our model.
 Your content needs to align with how ChatGPT formulates its responses - matching the structure, phrasing, and reasoning patterns the model uses when answering queries.

 How does domain authority affect ChatGPT citations?